larswaechter/expressjs-api/README.md

 During the build process the following tasks are executed:

 - Compiling TS into JS
-- Copying mail html templates to `dist` directory
+- Copying mail HTML templates to `dist` directory
 - Merging component `policy.json` files into a single one in `dist/output/policies.combined.json`

 The last two tasks are executed using Gulp as you can see in `gulpfile.js`.